dobots/scenario_runner/bt_demo/README.md

 </root>
 ```

-On the c++ side we don't need to modify anything to use a tree composed of multiple trees.
+On the c++ side, we don't need to modify anything to use a tree composed of multiple trees.
 Therefore, this tutorial doesn't have any implementation.
-In addition, it introduces the loggers, what we already discussed at the beggining of the tutorials.
+In addition, it introduces the loggers, which we already discussed at the beginning of the tutorials.

 # Tutorial 6-9:

 Most of these tutorials modify only the xml file, there is no c++ implementation and clearly explains the concept.
-Therefore, we will not provide any implementation neither: https://www.behaviortree.dev/tutorial_06_subtree_ports/
+Therefore, we will not provide any implementation either: https://www.behaviortree.dev/tutorial_06_subtree_ports/

 ## Groot visualization tool (Optional)

-[Groot](https://github.com/BehaviorTree/Groot) is used to create, edit, and visualize behavior trees.
+[Groot](https://github.com/BehaviorTree/Groot) is used for creating, editing, and visualizing behavior trees.
 Installing it takes some effort, but if you would like to give it a try follow the next steps.
 It will not be needed to run the scenarios.

 ![groot](https://github.com/dobots/scenario_runner/blob/main/img/groot.png)